donphi/dodo/docs/database/contact-form-email-setup.md

 2. Verify that all environment variables are correctly set
 3. Ensure your SMTP provider allows sending from your Edge Function (some providers may block unfamiliar IP addresses)
 4. For Gmail, you may need to use an App Password instead of your regular password
+5. Some email providers may block emails sent from Supabase Edge Functions due to security policies

 #### Form Submission Shows Success But No Data is Saved